yanghengtang/tp/docs/UserGuide.md

 4. You have successfully edited the doctor into the database.

 <div markdown="span" class="alert alert-primary">
-:information_source: <b>Note:</b> Note that the NRIC in doctor's appointment will be updated if the NRIC is updated!<br>
+:information_source: <b>Note:</b> Note that any appointments containing the doctor's old NRIC will be updated to the new NRIC.<br>
 </div>

 Back to [Doctor Management Features](#doctor-management-features).